exiang/open_hub_wiki/Cron-Commands.md

 rm $PIDFILE
 ```
+4. Make sure this bash file is executable, try it with command: `/var/www/_cron/bash/test-createJunk.sh  /var/www/_cron`

-4. Register this bash file to cron `sudo crontab -e`
+5. Register this bash file to cron `sudo crontab -e`
 ```
 0 * * * * /var/www/_cron/bash/test-createJunk.sh /var/www/_cron
 ```
+6. Now, you should see database record added to `junk` table every hour automatically.
+Remember to disable this after tested.

 ## Sample of basic cron setting
 ```